Marius9595/Marius9595/README.md

 # Hi there 👋 This is where I keep some of my programming stuff 😄

-- I often train through katas applying TDD since I was lucky to be trainee at [Lean Mind](https://leanmind.es/es/)
-- I've collaborated with BigeroData project where I've developed software for Data engineering stuff and to handle IoT Devices (Raspeberry).
-- In addition, in my free time I'm collaborating in other projects such as calculator app for [Mr Market Game](https://crowdfunding.boxlab.es/mr-market-game/3092)

 ## 🔨 Public projects
 * [DataFrameModel](https://github.com/Marius9595/DataFrameModel)
 ## 🗄️ Contributions